-So, is lifestyle blogging a viable career or just a hobby?
+Is lifestyle blogging a viable career or just a hobby?

 It’s important to discuss that distinction; many of the more successful lifestyle bloggers have seen rapid growth and recognition because they made that choice early on.
-Those who treat their blogs as their work rather than a hobby are usually the ones who begin to (eventually) see paid income from them as a result.
+Those who treat their blogs as their work rather than a hobby are usually the ones who begin to eventually see paid income from them as a result.

 That being said, it’s absolutely fine to run a lifestyle blog for hobby purposes!
 It all depends on what you want to get out of it, ultimately.
 But, if you’re serious about setting up your own career as a lifestyle blogger, make sure you treat it as work from the get-go.
 You’ll thank yourself for doing so later down the line.